adeich/adeich.github.io/_posts/2019-09-16-modeling-parking-ticket-times.md

 ### Putting it all together into a Monte Carlo simulation

+[Monte Carlo simulations](https://en.wikipedia.org/wiki/Monte_Carlo_method) are a computational method, using computer-generated random numbers, to study the shape of arbitrary probability distributions which would otherwise be difficult, if not impossible, to solve on paper.
+The Monte Carlo operation, at heart, involves designing a (pseudo)random number generator, as we've done above, then running it enough times that the histogram (or any statistic, generally) of its output begins to stabilize, as described by the [Law of Large Numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers).

-For each parking ticket trial, a single time is drawn for interval *A*, as described above.
+Our Monte Carlo generator works as follows: For each parking ticket trial, a single time is drawn for interval *A*, as described above.
 Then, for interval *B*, we keep adding times drawn from the associated gamma distribution to the total elapsed time until two-hours is exceeded, at which point we record the total elapsed time.
+We keep running trials and adding their resulting durations to a list until the shape of that list's distribution becomes clear.

 Or, to express the form of the Monte Carlo simulation in pseudocode:
 {% highlight guess_lang %}